smartt/sanio/README.md

 FileWriter(
     'output.json',
     reader=JSONTransform(
-        reader=CSVParser(
+        reader=CSVReader(
             reader=FileReader('input.csv')
         )
     )
 )
 ```

 You'll notice an interesting pattern here.
 Sanio's tools are designed to be patched-together by chaining the input from one tool to the output of another.
-This is typically done by passing Sanio tools as readers.
+This is typically done by passing Sanio tools as "readers".

-### Using Cleaners
+### Using Mappers

-Cleaners allow you to manipulate data as it flows through the pipe by mapping functions to data.
-There are two main cleaners:  `FuncCleaner` and `FuncDictCleaner`.
-FuncCleaner is used to process each field of data through a single function.
+Mappers allow you to manipulate data as it flows through the pipe by mapping functions to data.
+There are two main mappers:  `FuncMapper` and `FuncDictMapper`.
+FuncMapper is used to process each field of data through a single function.
 It takes a function-pointer on initialization, like this:

 ```
 FileReader(
     'foo.txt',
-    cleaner=FuncCleaner(my_processing_function)
+    cleaner=FuncMapper(my_processing_function)
 )
 ```

-FuncDictCleaners expand the function pointer concept by taking a Dictionary of column-name/keys/labels and function pointers.
-This allows you to map different parts of your data using different cleaning functions.
+FuncDictMappers expand the function pointer concept by taking a Dictionary of column-names and function pointers.
+This allows you to map different parts of your data using different functions.
 For example, you might map a date field to convert it into a Python Date object, while mapping a currency field to convert it to a Python Decimal in a different currency.

-Let's use the following CSV data (included as "sanio/parsers/test_data/numbers.csv" in the source) as an example:
+Let's use the following CSV data (included as "sanio/parsers/test_data/numbers.csv" in the source of the Python library) as an example:

 ```
 "SMBL","Price","Date","Time","Day Change","Open","High","Low","Volume"